Natural Rubber Price Trends and Forecast

 Europe

 Owing to the current geopolitical tensions, crude oil prices surged worldwide, causing the costs of synthetic rubber to inflate.
-These inflated prices raised the demand and consumption of natural rubber in the market, thereby driving its price trends towards the higher end of the scale.
+These inflated prices raised the demand and consumption of natural rubber in the market, thereby driving its price trend towards the higher end of the scale.
 There has been a continuous hike in its prices since the start of the current year.
 Prices of RSS3 grade averaged 181.8 eurocents/kg in January.

 North America